 “Finishes on men’s rings specifically are popular,” mentions Haas.”And not always just the traditional high polish.”
 When it comes down to the final details of your band, a finish can really set the accessory apart and help your ring standout.
 Whether you long for a more textured look found in stone, brush, matte, hammered, or sandblast, or you prefer a satin or high polish, a finish is a final touch that will truly make your band your own.

-Wedding Band Etiquette
+Wedding Band FAQs

 When should you buy your wedding bands?